Jovvi26/agentlink-mcp/README.md

 - Solana wallet
 - Moralis API key (for retrieving token metadata from Solana)
 - Twitter API credentials (optional, for Twitter functionality)
+- Claude for Desktop (for using with Claude)

 ## Installation